 Let's Talk About Colon Cancer: Awareness, Prevention and Early Detection

 Colorectal cancer, also known as colon cancer, typically begins in the colon or rectum and can develop slowly over time, often without any warning signs.
-One in five new cases occurs in people under the age of 55, including those who are otherwise young and healthy, often due to key factors like sedentary lifestyles, higher intake of red and processed meats and nutrition low in fiber.
+One in five new cases occurs in people under the age of 55, including those who are otherwise young and healthy.

-Why colon cancer can be a taboo topic
+Why can colon cancer be a taboo topic?

 Colon cancer often shows no clear symptoms in its early stages, making regular screenings crucial for early detection.
 As the disease progresses, symptoms may include:

-- Changes in bowel habits, such as diarrhea, constipation or feeling like your bowel doesn’t empty completely.
+• Changes in bowel habits, such as diarrhea, constipation or feeling like your bowel doesn’t empty completely.

-- Blood in your stool, whether bright red or dark, should always be taken seriously.
+• Blood in your stool, whether bright red or dark, should always be taken seriously.

-- Persistent abdominal discomfort, including cramping, bloating or feeling unusually full.
+• Persistent abdominal discomfort, including cramping, bloating or feeling unusually full.

-- Unexplained weight loss, even without changing your nutrition habits or lifestyle.
+• Unexplained weight loss, even without changing your nutrition habits or lifestyle.

-- Fatigue or weakness without a clear cause.
+• Fatigue or weakness without a clear cause.

 If you're experiencing any of these symptoms, contact your healthcare provider for an evaluation.